Research Robots Humanoid Applications Industries Technology Contact

 How It Works

-For AGVs, this means the ability to "see" through steam in a food processing plant or detect a glass door that LiDAR might look right through, ensuring redundant safety layers.
+For AGVs, it means seeing through steam in food plants or spotting glass doors LiDAR misses—extra safety layers.

 Technical Diagram